 Nami’s Quick Guide to Japanese Desserts

-Here’s a quick primer to help you appreciate the world of Japanese desserts:
+Here’s a simple guide to help you explore Japanese sweets:

 An octagon plate containing two slices of Castella cake.